David Diller, Library Director

 Over the next 20 years, usage of the library steadily increased, with more services, programs, and an ever-expanding book and media collections.
 During this period, several generous bequests from local benefactors provided the beginning of an endowment fund for future needs.
 As usage of the library increased, the limits of the existing building became more apparent.

-In 2018, a volunteer-led Capital Campaign was launched, with an ambitious goal of raising the needed $1.758 million needed for the new facility.
+2018: A volunteer-led Capital Campaign was launched, with an ambitious goal of raising the needed $1.758 million needed for the new facility.
 Gifts from more than 450 donors, local government, and charitable foundations met that goal in less than a year, allowing construction to begin in April 2019.
 Essential library operations were relocated to a rented building, affectionately dubbed the “Limebrary”, due to its vivid green exterior.
-With the new facility nearing completion in summer 2020, we’re preparing for the move back to Front Street, and a new chapter in our history.
+This cozy space would be the library’s “home away from home” for the next 16 months.